Osteoarthritis and Arthritis : Why is it essential to distinguish between them?

 Osteoarthritis is a disease degenerative, linked to the progressive wear of the cartilage that covers the ends of the bones.
 As this cartilage deteriorates, the bones rub against each other, causing:

-• Mechanical pain (appearing mainly during exercise or at the end of the day).
+• mechanical pain (appearing mainly during exertion or at the end of the day).

 Osteoarthritis mainly affects: